BHCSSD/10.3.2-Music-Comp/README.md

 function mousePressed() {
     background(155, 135, 155);
-    // ask for users name here in the nom variable
+    // ask for users name here in the name variable
     // print("Debug: testing name variable: " + name);
     // ask the user their birth year in  the year variable
     //age // do the math to figure out how old our user is